TheF1rstPancake/Kvasir/docs/frontend.rst

     - :ref:`Payer <payer_object>`
         * represents a payer who made a purchase on the platform

 If you look at these objects, you might recognize that all of these *except for the Payer object* directly tie back to a WePay API endpoint.
 That's intentional.
 We assumed that many platforms would have developed their database configurations around the different WePay endpoints.
 Since you generally have to interact with these endpoints in a certain order (/user endpoint, then /account endpoint, then /checkout endpoint), it makes sense that a partner's database would grow around that.
-Regardless of how a partner's database is configured, Kvasir needs to interact with each of these endpoints to gather the information it needs.
+Regardless of how a your database is configured, Kvasir needs to interact with each of these endpoints to gather the information it needs.

 .. note::
     The front-end objects do not make any calls directly to the WePay API.
 All of those are done by the back-end server.

-The *components* are responsible for handling user actions and then dispatching the associated actions.
-The are also responsible for subscribing to all of the necessary state information and formatting that data.
+The *components* are responsible for handling user actions and then dispatching the associated Redux actions.
+They are also responsible for subscribing to all of the necessary state information and formatting that data.
 While all actions are globally published, not every component relies on all of that info (and they shouldn't).

 For example, when an account is clicked in the account component, the account component registers that the click happened, manipulates the table, and then dispatches the *searchedAccounts*, *fetchWithdrawalsIfNeeded* and *fetchCheckoutsIfNeeded* actions.
-Some of these actions will directly impact the action component causing it to re-render with new info, while others will impact other components forcing them to re-render with the new information.
+Some of these actions will directly impact the action component causing it to re-render with new info, while others will impact other components forcing them to re-render with the new information, but the *User* objects is not impacted at all.
+Actions to accounts do not affect the User who owns them.

 General Object Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 All of the objects are different in the sense that they require different search requirements (user_id, account_id, etc.); however, they are all implemented in very similar ways.

-Really, what all of the objects require a handful of actions:
+All of the objects require a handful of actions:
     1) Search
         - Notify all components the object is being *searched* for and what exactly we are searching for